OfficeDev/office-js-docs-pr.pt-br/docs/develop/specify-office-hosts-and-api-requirements.md

 {
    // Code that uses API members from the WordApi 1.1 requirement set.
 } else {
    // Provide diminished experience here.
-E.g., run alternate code when the user's Word is one-time purchase Word 2013 (which does not support WordApi 1.1).
+E.g., run alternate code when the user's Word is perpetual Word 2013 (which does not support WordApi 1.1).
 }
 ```